 An excellent path for kids to begin speedskating is through the Cook Inlet Speedskating School.
 This brand new school allows young skaters to try speedskating for 4 week sessions.
 John Monroe, 2010 Olympic short track coach for the Netherlands, will be teaching.
 This is an exciting new opportunity for youth to try out this sport.
 No skating experience necessary.
-An enrollement form is on our Forms page.
 (We support the goals of the CISS, but we are not affiliated)

 Short-Track Speedskating - First Time Free

-After the Mac Center reopens, come on out and try short track.
+If you want to try short track speedskating, the first time is free.
 We have skates you can borrow in just about every size as well as safety gear.
-The first time is free!
-Saturday's ice time will be at 8:45AM, be at the rink by 8:15AM.
-Ice time for Wednesday practices will be 7:30PM - be there by 7PM.
+Be at the ice rink at least 30 minutes prior to ice time.
 Newcomers are welcome at every practice, although not on race days.
 There are monthly races on a Saturday morning, and in January, a trip to Whitehorse for a camp and races.
-We are particularly looking for good teen skaters who want to try speedskating who can participate in the AWG "X Games" in Whiterhorse in 2016.
+We are particularly looking for good teen skaters who want to try speedskating in Arctic Winter Games down the road.

-All practices are at the Harry J. Macdonald Center (called the "Mac Center") in Eagle River, Alaska.
-We have practices most Saturdays and Wednesdays from September through March.
 See the Calendar for details.
 Saturday sessions are an hour and a half and have more technique work and games.
-Wednesdays are one hour speed sessions and we do more intervals and relays, and usually don't play games.
+Tuesdays are one hour speed sessions and we do more intervals and relays, and usually don't play games.